ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 1.  **Local Field Location**: The virtual address embedded in the pointer value is resolved to a specific field declaration within its source node's virtual address space.
 2.  **Remote Binding Resolution**: If the located field is an `ance` field, the standard binding resolution protocol is invoked to find its ultimate physical storage location in a `publ` field of another node.

 This formal process guarantees that every valid pointer dereference ultimately accesses a well-defined, writable memory location.
-The complete formal definition of this process is provided in the **TSL Language Formal Semantics and Verification** document under the section "Pointer Value Resolution: `Deref(p)`".
+The complete formal definition of this process is provided in the **Arxil Language Formal Semantics and Verification** document under the section "Pointer Value Resolution: `Deref(p)`".

 ---

 ## 5. Design Rationale and Usage Patterns *(Informative)*

-This section explains the underlying motivations behind key syntactic and semantic choices in TSL.
+This section explains the underlying motivations behind key syntactic and semantic choices in Arxil.
 It is non-normative—its purpose is to guide correct usage, foster intuition, and illustrate idiomatic patterns that leverage the full power of the Tree-Stacked computational model.

 ### 5.1 Philosophy Recap: Syntax Freedom, Semantic Closure

-TSL embodies a dual-layer design principle:
+Arxil embodies a dual-layer design principle:

 > **“Syntax freedom, semantic closure.”**

-At the surface level, TSL permits expressive flexibility: users may embed familiar high-level languages (e.g., C, Rust) within `'lang'` blocks, define rich type interfaces via `.tsltype` files, and organize logic using named instruction blocks (`fn`).
+At the surface level, Arxil permits expressive flexibility: users may embed familiar high-level languages (e.g., C, Rust) within `'lang'` blocks, define rich type interfaces via `.tsltype` files, and organize logic using named instruction blocks (`fn`).
 This lowers the barrier to adoption and enables reuse of existing codebases.

 However, beneath this syntactic freedom lies a strictly closed semantic model.
-Every construct must ultimately compile down to a sequence of **pure TSL instructions** that:
+Every construct must ultimately compile down to a sequence of **pure Arxil instructions** that:
 - Operate only on fields declared in the current node’s `data` section,
-- Respect the structural boundaries of the TS tree,
+- Respect the structural boundaries of the AS tree,
 - Never introduce hidden state or implicit control flow.

-This duality ensures that while developers enjoy ergonomic syntax, the resulting program remains analyzable, verifiable, and faithful to the TS model’s guarantees of safety, determinism, and structured concurrency.
+This duality ensures that while developers enjoy ergonomic syntax, the resulting program remains analyzable, verifiable, and faithful to the AS model’s guarantees of safety, determinism, and structured concurrency.

 ### 5.2 The `fn` as a Logical Contract, Not a Function Call

 In traditional languages, a function call implies stack allocation, parameter copying, and return-value handling.
-In TSL, a `fn` declaration is fundamentally different:
+In Arxil, a `fn` declaration is fundamentally different:

 ```tsl
 fn add_int ((i32)a, (i32)b) => ((i32)result) { ... }